 i.
-Treatment if Secured First Lien Note Claims Are "Securities"
+Treatment if Secured First Lien Notes Claims Are "Securities"

-If a Secured First Lien Note Claim is determined to be a "security," and either (A) such Holder elects to receive OpCo Common Stock or (B) the OpCo First Lien Notes or OpCo Second Lien Notes are treated as "securities" of CEOC, then the exchange of such Claims pursuant to the Plan should be treated as a reorganization under the IRC.
-The treatment of a U.S. Holder of such Claim should be substantially identical to the treatment of a U.S. Holder of such Claim in the Spin Scenario, except that a greater portion of the consideration received under the Plan in exchange for such Claim will likely be treated as "other property" under sections 354 and 356 of the IRC.
+If a Secured First Lien Notes Claim is determined to be a "security," and either (A) a Holder of such Claim elects to receive OpCo Common Stock or (B) the OpCo First Lien Notes or OpCo Second Lien Notes are treated as "securities" of CEOC, then the exchange of such Claims pursuant to the Plan should be treated as a reorganization under the Internal Revenue Code.
+The treatment of a U.S. Holder of such Claim should be substantially identical to the treatment of a U.S. Holder of such Claim in the Spin Structure, except that a greater portion of the consideration received under the Plan in exchange for such Claim will likely be treated as "other property" under sections 354 and 356 of the Internal Revenue Code.

 ii.
-Treatment if Secured First Lien Note Claims And Consideration Received Are Not "Securities"
+Treatment if Secured First Lien Notes Claims And Consideration Received Are Not "Securities"

-If a Secured First Lien Note Claim determined not to be a "security," a Holder does not elect to receive OpCo Common Stock, and the OpCo First Lien Notes and OpCo Second Lien Notes are not treated as "securities" of CEOC, then the exchange of such Claims pursuant to the Plan should be subject to the same treatment as such Claims that determined not to be "securities" in the Spin Structure.
+If either (A) a Secured First Lien Notes Claim is determined not to be a "security," or (B) a Holder of such Claim does not elect to receive OpCo Common Stock, and the OpCo First Lien Notes and OpCo Second Lien Notes are not treated as "securities" of CEOC, then the exchange of such Claims pursuant to the Plan should be subject to the same treatment as such Claims that are determined not to be "securities" in the Spin Structure.

-c.
+Case 15-01145 Doc 2403 Filed 10/07/15 Entered 10/07/15 21:27:09 Desc Main Document Page 137 of 158 c.
 Sale of PropCo Preferred Equity and/or PropCo Common Equity Pursuant to the Plan

-In the event a U.S. Holder of a Secured First Lien Note Claim sells any or all of its PropCo Preferred Equity and/or PropCo Common Equity (as applicable) pursuant to (i) the Equity Rights; (ii) in the Spin Structure, the PropCo Common Equity Cash Election and the PropCo Common Equity Purchase Commitment Agreement; (iii) the PropCo Preferred Equity Call Right; and/or (iv) the PropCo Preferred Equity Put Right, such U.S. Holder will recognize gain or loss equal to the difference between (i) the sum of the cash received in exchange for such PropCo Common Equity and/or PropCo Preferred Equity (as applicable) and (ii) such U.S. Holder's adjusted basis in such PropCo Common Equity and/or PropCo Preferred Equity (as applicable).
+In the event a U.S. Holder of a Secured First Lien Notes Claim sells any or all of its PropCo Preferred Equity and/or PropCo Common Equity (as applicable) pursuant to (i) in the Spin Structure, the PropCo Common Equity Cash Election and the PropCo Common Equity Purchase Commitment Agreement; (ii) the PropCo Preferred Equity Call Right; and/or (iii) the PropCo Preferred Equity Put Right, such U.S. Holder will recognize gain or loss equal to the difference between (i) the sum of the cash received in exchange for such PropCo Common Equity and/or PropCo Preferred Equity (as applicable) and (ii) such U.S. Holder's adjusted basis in such PropCo Common Equity and/or PropCo Preferred Equity (as applicable).